 Understanding the problem

-This is when he knows there's a problem and maybe it relates to him and maybe it doesn't.
+This is when the buyer knows there's a problem, but maybe it relates to him and maybe it doesn't.
 This is when he wants the facts not spin.

-Give him authoritative White Papers or eBooks that show you know the subject, and Problem-solving Guides that match his specific needs, but keep the branding low key and keep selling out of them entirely.
-You need to be an objective, helpful source, not a seller at this stage.
+Give him authoritative White Papers or eBooks or videos that show you know the subject, and problem-solving guides that match his specific needs, but keep the branding low key and keep selling out of them entirely.
+You need to be an objective, helpful resource, not a seller at this stage.
 (Read How to write papers your audience will love.)

-By now he knows he has a problem and, if you've done your job well, he's looking for a solution.
+By now the buyer knows he has a problem and, if you've done your job well, he's looking for a solution.

 This is when you can use branded content like Product Brochures that highlight your benefits, FAQ that show you know the answers and Case Studies that show him how you've solved problems just like his, many times before.
 Let him 'meet' your satisfied customers.
 Make him feel comfortable about who you are, what you do and how you've done it for others.